-i.
+ii.
 Five-Year Strategic Plan

-Management presented a Five-Year Strategic Plan to the Board that results in a reasonable expectation of sustained positive cash flows for the Company in future years.
-That forecast assumes uranium mining revenues from the startup of uranium mining as early as later in 2023, due to the uranium sales contracts entered into, and also assumes the construction and operation of an NdPr separation facility at the Mill.
-The Plan assumes that a portion of the capital and working capital requirements needed for the above projects will be funded by the sale of the Alta Mesa ISR Project, which was completed in February 2023.
+Management presented a Five-Year Strategic Plan to the Board, using increasingly concrete assumptions based upon actual experiences from 2023 and negotiated commercial terms with third parties, that results in a reasonable expectation of sustained positive cash flows for the Company in future years.
+That forecast assumes uranium mining revenues from the startup of uranium mining in early 2024 based on the uranium sales contracts previously entered into, and also assumes the completion and operation of the Phase 1 REE separation facility at the Mill, with a portion of the capital and working capital requirements funded by the sale of the Alta Mesa ISR Project, which was completed in February 2023.
+Year-over-year, the Five-Year Strategic Plan improved in a number of ways, including in terms of higher than expected forecasted average earnings before interest, taxes, depreciation and amortization ("EBITDA") and increased control of production, costs and pricing, should the Company be successful in realizing its strategic plan.

-ii.
+iii.
 Strong Working Capital Position

-The Company successfully maintains a strong working capital position, ending 2022 with a liquid working capital balance of \$126.9 million (excluding equity securities of other companies held by Energy Fuels).
-This has meant that the Company has been able to defer the use of its ATM, thereby minimizing dilution to shareholders, while still allowing the Company to aggressively advance its initiatives in 2022 and 2023.
+The Company successfully maintained a strong working capital position, ending 2023 with a liquid working capital balance of \$226.8 million (excluding equity securities of other companies held by the Company and totaling an additional \$25.6 million).
+This has meant that the Company has been able to defer the use of its ATM when experiencing relatively low share prices, thereby minimizing dilution to shareholders, while still allowing the Company to aggressively advance its initiatives in 2023 and 2024.
+While additional future ATM drawdowns and other sources of financing are expected to be necessary in 2024 and 2025, in the instance one or more of the Company's initiatives to expand its uranium resource and/or REE base is successful, the Company's strong working capital position means the Company is well-situated to be able to raise this additional capital on favorable terms at the most appropriate time.